metrumresearchgroup/environ/README.md

 - Concurrent safety.
 - Functions for reading the set in different forms. (slice, map)
 - Functions over the set of values (Len())
-- Globbing of keys to keep or drop whole collections of values.
+- Regular expression of keys to keep or drop whole collections of values.

 ## Use